What is Brand Tone of Voice?

 They’re all true, but they’re also contrasting.
 Which is more likely to encourage you to pick up the phone?

-Benefits of Tone of Voice
+Benefits of Voice

 Aside from helping you put clear air between you and your rivals, one of the main benefits of using tone of voice is giving your brand message and marketing more consistency.
 Marketing teams strive for consistency because it’s important for creating, maintaining and growing customer relationships.